gcallah/JohnGray/papers/callahan.md

 ### Straw Dogs

-*Straw Dogs* is one of Gray's best selling books.
-In it, the "gloomy Gray" comes to the forefront.
+*Straw Dogs* is one of Gray's most popular books.
+In it, a "gloomy Gray" comes to the forefront.
 A lot of this gloom turns on Gray's interpretation of Darwinism and his reading of its implications, but both are questionable.

 The book opens with several curious assertions.
 First, he writes "Darwin teaches that species are only assemblies of